- Bachelor's Degree Completion

 - Leadership qualities and participation in extracurricular activities, such as community service, athletics, internships and jobs, and scholastic achievement.

-- Letters of recommendation from your secondary school counselor and teachers; additional recommendations may be submitted.
+- A letter of recommendation from your secondary school counselor and/or teachers

 The following college preparatory credentials are recommended